What We Believe

 Treasurer: Coralee Beasley

-Trustees: Chairman Jim Coats , Rodney Butler, Dick Choate, Ken Gray, Jack Lowey, Leonard Maner and Richard Stilwell
+Trustees: Chairman Jim Coats , Dick Choate, Ken Gray, Curtis Henderson, Richard Stilwell and Don Welch.

 Historically, our local ministry goes back to:

-Summer of 2000: ground was broken for a new wing to the south of the building.
+Ground was broken for a new wing to the south of the building.
 This resulted in doubling the size of our fellowship hall, a larger nursery and primary classroom, a spacious kitchen with all new appliances and rest rooms that are fully accessible to the handicapped, including wheel chairs.
-This new construction is debt-free.
-We are in the process of adding room-dividers that can convert the fellowship hall into four large classrooms, or open it to one large hall.
-We are now paying for these partitions and our library cabinets.
+This new construction was debt-free upon completion.
+We added room-dividers that can convert the fellowship hall into four large classrooms, or open it to one large hall.

-2006: Pastor Mays became full-time, senior Pastor of the church.
+Pastor Charles Mays became full-time, Senior Pastor of the church.

-The Present: The church continues with many spiritual blessings, souls saved, believers edified, Bible Camps, a church bus, east parking lot expanded, additional exterior lighting, more outreach activities, such as prisoner correspondence, additional youth activities including mission trips to Central America, youth outings, etc.
+The church continues with many spiritual blessings, souls saved, believers edified, Vacation Bible School, a church bus, east parking lot expanded, additional exterior lighting, more outreach activities, such as prisoner correspondence, additional youth activities including mission trips to Central America, youth outings, etc.